 Some two year olds have a similar annual entitlement and those families who meet the new “30 hour” childcare offer can increase this entitlement for their three and four year olds to 1140 hours.
 This too can be accessed flexibly.

-Funding ceases at the point a child enters the Reception Class of a school or academy.
+Early Education Funding ceases on 1 September when a child enters the reception class of a school or academy.